mbwatson/publications/README.md

 #### Dockerfile

-The Dockerfile used to build the Django container takes care of copying over the project files and installing its dependencies.
+The Dockerfile dictates how the Django container will be built, copying over the project files and installing its dependencies.

 ```
 # ./web/Dockerfile